-This same logic applies to your GMB listing.
+This same logic applies to your GBP listing.
 Therefore, it’s important to continually add new posts to your profile in order to increase your rankings in the search results.

 “Write notes to keep clients informed about special offers and what’s new in your business.”—Content marketer Teodora Ema Pirciu

-For tips on creating effective GMB posts, see this Google support article.
+For tips on creating effective GBP posts, see this Google support article.

-Now that you know how to leverage your Google My Business profile to improve your online reputation, you might be interested in what other steps you can take to positively influence people’s opinion of your brand.
+Now that you know how to leverage your Google Business Profile to improve your online reputation, you might be interested in what other steps you can take to positively influence people’s opinion of your brand.